Dhristi02/ai-project-url_phishing/README.md

 # ai-project-url_phishing
 ```
 About the Dataset
-The dataset is named dataset_phishing.csv.
+Dataset Overview
+This project utilizes two primary datasets for detecting phishing websites:
+Primary Dataset: dataset_phishing.csv
+Instances: Approximately 11,000

-It contains approximately 11,000 instances, consisting of 50% phishing websites and 50% legitimate websites.
+Distribution: 50% phishing websites, 50% legitimate websites

-It includes 89 features, out of which:
+Features: 89 features, categorized as follows:

-56 are extracted from the structure and syntax of URLs.
+56 features extracted from the structure and syntax of URLs.
-24 are extracted from the content of their corresponding pages.
+24 features extracted from the content of their corresponding pages.
-7 are extracted by querying external services.
+7 features obtained by querying external services.
-Some of the features include:
+Example Features:
 length_url
 length_hostname
 ip